 Our chief instructor, Damon Smith, began training in Kempo and Karate in 1977, and quickly became addicted to the martial arts in general.
 Like many Kempo exponents, Damon also studied (and continues to study) the original Chinese arts from which Kempo is ultimately descended.

 In 1991 Damon moved to Leeds to study with Master Zhu Guang, who had a direct lineage from Master Hao En Guang - the same Chinese master who had originally taught and inspired the Kempo community in Japan in the 1910s.
-Damon co-founded a Chinese martial arts club at Leeds University with Master Zhu.
+Together, Master Zhu and Damon co-founded a Chinese martial arts club at Leeds University.

 He also re-opened his Kempo club in Leeds.

-At around this time Damon started training periodically in Japan, and was fortunate to get in on the ground during the formative years of Kempo style known as Shin Kakutojutsu, training in authentic "back street Kempo".
+At around the same time through contacts in Japan Damon met his long-term teacher and mentor Sensei Kato Eiichi, who remained Damon’s teacher for the next 25 years until his passing.
+Through Kato Sensei’s influence Damon started studying and training periodically in Japan, and was fortunate to get in on the ground during the formative years of a Kempo style known as Shin Kakutojutsu, training in authentic "back street Kempo".

-In 1994 Damon was training at the Mishima Shrine in Nara Prefecture when he started to feel that his multi-style Kempo was starting to achieve a level of coherence, and so at that time he started calling his Kempo club "Mishima Kempo", after the shrine.
+In 1994 Damon was training at the Mishima Shrine in Nara Prefecture when he started to feel that his multi-style Kempo was starting to achieve a level of coherence, and so at that time he started calling his Kempo "Mishima Kempo", in honour of the shrine.
 (Note that the Mishima Shrine near Nara should not be confused with the similarly named and much more famous Mishima Taisha in Shizuoka - although they sound similar, they are separarted by approximately 200 miles)